 There are several great camera brands to choose from, and dozens of excellent cameras from each brand.
-And that’s not even counting lenses and accessories.
+That’s not even counting lenses and accessories.
 So what do you do?

 Figuring out which camera you should buy is anything but easy.